-In connection with a tax audit in Brazil, tax authorities have taken the position that income reported by our Brazilian subsidiary in 2004 should have been materially higher as a result of certain inter-company transactions.
-If Brazilian tax authorities ultimately prevail in their position, our Brazilian subsidiary's tax liability would increase by approximately 43.5 million Brazilian reais (approximately \$23.9 million at current exchange rates).
-In addition, Brazilian tax authorities may make similar claims in future audits with respect to these types of transactions.
+In connection with a tax audit in Brazil, tax authorities had taken the position that income reported by our Brazilian subsidiary in 2004 should have been materially higher as a result of certain inter-company transactions.
 In June 2011, we received a ruling from the Brazilian Lower Administrative Court that was largely consistent with our original filing position.
-As the ruling generally favored the taxpayer, the matter has been sent to a court of appeals.
-We have not accrued for any potential adverse tax impact for the 2004 tax audit as we believe our Brazilian subsidiary has reported the appropriate amount of income arising from inter-company transactions.
+As the ruling generally favored the taxpayer, the Brazilian tax authorities appealed the matter to a higher court.
+In June 2012, the Brazilian Higher Administrative Court unanimously upheld the Lower Administrative Court decision.
+Although we believe it is unlikely to occur due to the recent unanimous decision by the higher court, the Brazilian tax authorities have the right to present a Special Appeal to change the favorable decision.
+We did not previously accrue for any potential adverse tax impact for the 2004 tax audit.
+Brazilian tax authorities are not precluded from taking similar positions in future audits with respect to these types of transactions.

 We have and expect to continue to recognize the future benefit of certain Brazilian tax losses on the basis that these tax losses can and will be fully utilized in the fiscal period ending on the date of dissolution of our Brazilian subsidiary.
 While our ability to do so is not certain, we believe that our interpretation of applicable Brazilian law will be sustained upon full examination by the Brazilian tax authorities and, if necessary, upon consideration by the Brazilian judicial courts.
 Our position is supported by our Brazilian legal tax advisors.
-A change to the benefit realizable on these Brazilian losses could increase our net future tax liabilities by approximately 57.5 million Brazilian reais (approximately \$31.6 million at current exchange rates).
+A change to the benefit realizable on these Brazilian losses could increase our net future tax liabilities by approximately 49.9 million Brazilian reais (approximately \$24.7 million at current exchange rates).